keithmifsud/jekyll-target-blank/README.md

 gem 'jekyll-target-blank'
 ```

-And add the following to your site's `_config.yml`
+and add the following to your site's `_config.yml`

 ```yml
 plugins: